 Pickup flattens California trailer home: 3 killed, 1 hurt

-KNIGHTS LANDING, Calif. – Police say three family members sleeping in their trailer home have died and a girl was seriously injured after a suspected drunk driver plowed his pickup truck into the home.
+KNIGHTS LANDING, Calif. – Three family members sleeping in their trailer home were killed and a girl was seriously injured after a suspected drunk driver plowed his pickup truck into the home, police said Monday.

-The California Highway Patrol says 33-year-old Ismael Huazo-Jardinez was driving "at a high rate of speed" when his truck crashed into the trailer Saturday night in the agricultural community of Knights Landing near Sacramento.
+The California Highway Patrol said Ismael Huazo-Jardinez was driving "at a high rate of speed" when his truck crashed into the trailer Saturday night in the agricultural community of Knights Landing near Sacramento.

-Officials say a 38-year-old man, a 34-year-old woman and a 10-year-old boy were killed.
-An 11-year-old girl was flown to a hospital with major injuries.
+A 38-year-old man, a 34-year-old woman and a 10-year-old boy were killed.
+An 11-year-old girl was flown to a hospital with major injuries, KCRA-TV reported .

-KCRA reports that Huazo-Jardinez faces charges of vehicular manslaughter while intoxicated and felony driving under the influence of alcohol.
+Huazo-Jardinez, 33, faces charges of vehicular manslaughter while intoxicated and felony driving under the influence of alcohol, said Sutter County Undersheriff Scott Smallwood.
+He was released after posting $300,000 bail, Smallwood said.
+It wasn't immediately known if Huazo-Jardinez has an attorney who can comment on his behalf.

-The landlord of the trailer home, Frankie Gonsalves, tells KCRA-TV the parents were farmworkers.
+Authorities have not identified the family but the landlord of the trailer home, Frankie Gonsalves, told KCRA-TV the parents were farmworkers.

+"Model family.
+Two very hardworking parents, farmworkers, well-behaved kids.
+They are, were, I would say, (among) my top five tenants here.
+Really good people, pay their rent on time," Gonsalves said.

 Information from: KCRA-TV.